"Far too many young people remain excluded and unable to use the web to share their talents and ideas"

 -Tim Berners Lee, on internet access as a basic human right

 The Web is a fantastic place to access new information and learn about most aspects of human knowledge.
 Through it, we seek to teach, inform, and entertain ourselves alongside others.
-A huge part of the modern Web experience includes downloading dozens of high quality, high resolution images; lossy and lossless, transparent and opaque, in many different sizes.
+A huge part of the modern Web experience includes downloading dozens of high-quality, high-resolution images; lossy and lossless, transparent and opaque, in many different sizes.
 A single webpage might include at least 2 or 3 high resolution images, and accessing this content quickly enriches and fascinates us.
 There is a measurable disparity in the global internet experience, however, which is now known as "The Digital Divide".

 Fast broadband is the exception, not the norm.